The kindergarten class enjoyed reading the Leaf Man book by Lois Ehlert and discovering all the different leaf characters in the book.

 If you don’t have this book in your class, then let me recommend it to you!

-Check out this simple activity for classifying leaves by Two Little Seeds!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Check out this simple activity for classifying leaves by Two Little Seeds!Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!